Loading

 “The problem isn't that dollar stores are banned everywhere.
 The problem is that you don't know where they're banned until after you've committed to the site.”

-The 31-Second Verdict — Clayton County
+The Pre-Filing Research — Clayton County

 A sample analysis for a dollar store site in Clayton County, Georgia — the jurisdiction with the most restrictive dual-buffer spacing requirements in the southeast.